 It’s the same with social capital.
 You invest in the relationships you have, build your reputation and people will seek you out.

 Crossing the two worlds.
-Doing an awesome job and over-delivering for a customer will have them talking about the work you’ve done.
+Delivering high-end results and over-delivering for a customer will have them talking about the work you’ve done.
 And your reputation will grow in the evidence of the quality of the work for all to see.

 Don’t Drop the Ball

 Losing social capital happens a lot faster than creating it so protecting your family as best you can will be imperative.
 How you do so, is going to vary from situation to situation.
 Maybe Uncle Jimmy shouldn’t hire your quick to anger, violent cousin in the warehouse he employs for.
 A small quibble could have larger effects than it would with a more reasonable, level headed representative of your family.

 The morals and work ethic distilled through you into your children will add to your capacity to create social capital, but also opens you to the vulnerability to lose out on social capital as well.
 We can’t necessarily directly control this, despite how hard we try, so being able to mitigate weaknesses will be important in your pursuit

 Looking at some larger families, it’s the social capital that is the legs to their wealth.
 Sure they have millions, or even billions in some instances, and that definitely helps.
 But with these social connections, they could lose everything and still have the network they need to build something new.
 The social capital gives their wealth and the members the ability to go further.

 Social capital, therefore, creates opportunities to build streams of financial capital, means to build intellectual capital and opportunities for human capital…if you know what I mean.

 This is a controversial view: if your a founding parent, your Family Of Origin(FOO) comes under social capital, not human.
 For those that don’t know, your family of origin is that family from which you came.
 This means your parents, and your siblings, your uncle aunties, grandparents and so on.